julienGautier77/PiCam/README.md

 it use
 PICam™ 5.x SDK from teledyne

+the path of dll librairy is :
+libPath: str='C:/Program Files/Princeton Instruments/PICam/Runtime/picam.dll

+If you install Picam sdk somewhere else please change the path in picam.py line 337

 It can make plot profile and data measurements analysis by using : https://github.com/julienGautier77/visu
 ## It is tested :